opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_user_v3.md

 * `last_login` - The time when the IAM user last login.

-## Attributes Reference

-In addition to all arguments above, the following attributes are exported:

-* `domain_id` - See Argument Reference above.

 ## Import

 Users can be imported using the `id`, e.g.